Diagrams of Inferno

 (Inf.
 10.79-81)

 In Inferno 10 Farinata degli Uberti provides the pilgrim the following prophecy: within fifty full moons, you will know the difficulty of returning from exile.
-Despite its importance, the prophecy’s historical account of Dante’s experience of exile lies outside the scope of this astronomical study.
+Despite its importance, the prophecy’s historical claim to Dante’s experience of exile lies outside the scope of this astronomical study.
 My focus here is on the indication of time Farinata uses: fifty lunar cycles.
-The Moon is implicated by the periphrasis, “fia raccesa / la facia de la donna che qui regge,” the reference being to Proserpina, a goddess traditionally associated with the moon.
-The question is how long do fifty full moons take?
+The moon is implicated by the periphrasis, “fia raccesa / la facia de la donna che qui regge,” the reference being to Proserpina, a goddess traditionally associated with the moon.
+The inquiry regards the length of fifty full moons.

 We can ascertain the length of a single lunation either with a somewhat lengthy observation, or by means of a quick observation and some simple calculations.
 The former method is rather intuitive: we could just count the days from one full Moon to the next, which would turn out to be a period of approximately twenty-nine days, and then multiply by 50.
-So, 29 [days from one full moon to the next] x 50 [full moons] = 1450 days / 365 [days per year] = roughly four years (3.9726, to be exact).
-This is the length of time indicated by Farinata’s prophecy.
+So, 29 [days from one full moon to the next] x 50 [full moons] = 1450 days / 365 [days per year] = roughly 4 years.
+This, then, is the length of time indicated by Farinata’s prophecy.

-Though slightly more involved, the latter method mentioned above is more precise, and it is closer to how a medieval astronomer would have done the calculation.
-It will yield the same result.
-On any given night, we could step outside at midnight and mark the location of the Moon in the sky, relative to the nearest star.
-Recall that the Moon is one of the “wandering stars” while the constellations are considered “fixed stars;” it is this fixity that will make it possible for us to calculate the length of a lunation in a single day.
-With this in mind, we step outside on the following night and mark the new location of the Moon relative to that same star.
-While everything in the sky—including the fixed stars—spins about the celestial polar axis each day from East to West, only the wandering stars move about the Ecliptic from West to East (again: hence, “wandering” stars).
-Over the course of 24 hours we would come to find that the Moon appears to have traveled a distance of approximately 13-degrees about the 360-degree Ecliptic (see Buti e Bertagni, page 43; see also Brunetto Latini: “Ora è leggier cosa a sapere in che segno rimane lo Sole.
+The other method mentioned above is more precise and, though requiring more math, takes less time to yield the same result.
+On any given night, we could step outside at midnight and mark the location of the moon in the sky, relative to the nearest star (and perhaps using an astrolabe to measure the distance).
+Recalling that the moon is one of the “wandering stars” while the constellations are “fixed stars,” we could step outside on the following night at the same time and mark the new location of the Moon relative to that same star.
+While everything in the sky—including the fixed stars—spins about the celestial polar axis each day from east to west, only the wandering stars also appear to move about the ecliptic from west to east.
+So over the course of this 24 hour period (and with the help of an astrolabe) we would find that the moon appears to have traveled a distance of approximately 13-degrees about the 360-degree ecliptic (see Buti e Bertagni, page 43; see also Brunetto Latini: “Ora è leggier cosa a sapere in che segno rimane lo Sole.
 E poi che l’uomo sa ciò, e’ può leggermente sapere ov’è la Luna, chè ella si dilunga ciascun dì dal Sole 13 gradi […],” book II, cap XLIX).
-We could make this same observation for the Sun by noting the stars rising just before sunrise or setting just after sunset, and note that the Sun, too, is traveling eastward along the Ecliptic at a pace of about 1-degree per day.
+We could make this same observation for the sun by noting the stars rising just before sunrise or setting just after sunset, and note that the sun, too, is traveling eastward along the ecliptic at a pace of about 1-degree per day.

 Now, with this information in mind we can calculate the length of the full lunar cycle.
-As the diagram above highlights, the Moon is full when it is located 180-degrees opposite the Sun, which we can take as our starting point.
-From here, for the Moon to be full again, it will need to travel at least another 360-degrees: 360 [degrees] / 13 [degrees per day] = approximately 27.5 days.
-If the Sun were to be stationary in the sky, then the lunar cycle would be 27.5 days.
-Since the Sun is not stationary, and instead appears to be moving at a rate of 1-degree per day, the Moon will have to surpass the previous location of the full Moon by the distance traveled by the Sun in that same time.
-In the time it takes the Moon to round the entire Ecliptic, the Sun, traveling 1-degree per day, will have traveled another 27.5-degrees; at 13-degrees per day, the Moon will come to reach again its position precisely opposite the Sun in a little over two days’ time from that point, as it makes up this extra 27.5-degrees in about two days.
+As the diagram above highlights, the moon is full when it is located 180-degrees opposite the sun, which we can take as our starting point.
+From here, for the moon to be full again, it will need to travel at least another 360-degrees: 360 [degrees] / 13 [degrees per day] = approximately 27.5 days.
+If the sun were to be stationary in the sky, then the lunar cycle would be 27.5 days.
+Since the sun is not stationary, and instead appears to be moving at a rate of 1-degree per day, the moon will have to surpass the previous location of the full moon by the distance traveled by the Sun in that same amount of time.
+In the time it takes the moon to circle the entire ecliptic, the Sun, traveling 1-degree per day, will have traveled another 27.5-degrees.
+Accordingly, at a rate of 13-degrees per day, the moon will come to reach its position precisely opposite the sun again in a little over two days’ time.
 We arrive at the same conclusion: the lunar cycle is a period of approximately 29.5 days, again indicating that fifty full Moons will occur in a period of roughly four years.

 Inferno 11.112-114